AthanorLabs/atomic-swap/docs/local.md

 `swapcli` when interacting with his daemon.

 Alice and Bob are both using Ethereum wallet keys that are prefunded by Ganache.
-Background Monero Monero mining was started for Bob, because we used the `--dev-xmrmaker` flag.
+Background Monero mining was started for Bob, because his swapd instance used the `--dev-xmrmaker` flag.

 You can check Alice's balance with this command:
 ```bash